-Assessment criteria + Condition Category (Tick ✓) Reference document(s) Remarks No trained officers and frontline staff in the TR.
-Poor Some trained officers and few trained frontline Fair staff, posted in the TR.
-All trained officers and and fair number of Good trained frontline staff posted in the TR.
-All trained officers and most of the trained Very good frontline staff is posted in the TR.
+Assessment criteria Condition Category (Tick ✓) Reference document(s) Remarks No trained officers and frontline staff in the TR.
+Poor Some trained officers and few trained frontline staff, posted in the TR.
+Fair All trained officers and and fair number of trained frontline staff posted in the TR.
+Good All trained officers and most of the trained frontline staff is posted in the TR.
+Very good

-^{}Indicate % of trained staff in various categories.
-The number and thematic areas of the 'Internal Training' programmes organized in the TR in the last 3 years may be taken into account.
+\Indicate % of trained staff in various categories such as Diploma, Certificate Course, Vertical Integration training, MoEFCC sponsored trainings in wildlife management etc. The number and thematic areas of the 'Internal Training' programmes organized in the TR in the last 3 years may be taken into account.
 Has the TR prepared a 'Staff Development Plan'?
 Is it being implemented?